Supporting a network of private landowners in planting +200 million seedlings per year

 of net forest carbon sequestration comes from private forests

 Connecting Private Forest Owners to Forest Carbon Markets

-GFF is focused on securing funding to support forest landowners in understanding the economic, legal, and operational considerations of available carbon programs.
-As part of this focus, GFF will be launching the Carbon 101 initiative, which includes:
+GFF is focused on providing education to support forest landowners in understanding the economic, legal, and operational considerations of available carbon programs.
+As part of this focus, GFF launched the Carbon 101 BETA education initiative in Spring 2022, which includes:

-- Information: empowering landowners with information and resources through a web platform with on-demand content (video, podcasts, white papers, etc.) from carbon experts
+- Information: empowering landowners with information and on-demand content (video, podcasts, white papers, news stories, etc.) from carbon experts

 - Research: support landowners in making informed decisions by conducting case studies based on real trials of forest carbon projects in Georgia

-- Implementation: GFF staff will serve as a resource to landowners to guide them through the process of setting up carbon projects
+- Implementation: We will serve as a resource to landowners to guide them through the process of setting up carbon projects

 Why this matters: Privately-owned working forests represent 22 million acres of forestland in Georgia, and more than 56% of that land is owned by non-industrial, individuals and family forest owners.
 Forests represent the greatest at-scale natural climate solution and one of Georgia’s greatest natural assets in carbon reduction.